AODtorusan/esphome-influxdb_v2_oss/README.md

   watchdog_timeout: 15s
 ```

-This section configures the `http_request` component.
+This section configures the `http_request` component, which is used by
+the InfluxDB component to publish measurements to the server.

 ```yaml
 influxdb_v2_oss: